transkatgirl/KatWebSite/docs/core.md

 - Subdirectory roots can be retrieved by clients using either the `/dir` or `/dir/` URL segments.
 The server will not attempt to enforce a "correct" way to retrieve subdirectories through the use of redirects.

 #### Configuring TLS
-TLS certificates are configured on a per-vhost bases through the use of `[vhost.tls]` blocks.
+TLS certificates are configured on a per-vhost basis through the use of `[vhost.tls]` blocks.
 If this block is omitted, the virtual host will only be accessible over HTTP.

 Each `[vhost.tls]` block can contain up to two values:
 - `pemfiles` - A list of PEM files for the virtual host.
 The contents of them are automatically detected, you may specify as many of them as needed, and they will be loaded in the order specified.